felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 book.
 That's your reward for putting in this work: you can get the same info as reading the full book in a fraction of the time.

-## Tip 15: Additional tips on hardware
+## Idea 15: Additional tips on hardware

 Alright, we are now getting into the nitty-gritty.
 For most of us, making a purchase is the fun, exciting part.
 My dopamine-hungry brain